qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 ## Experiment 3: Layer recycling in question answering
-We also wanted to test layer recycling in a different domain as one of the most important takeaways of the paper is the fact that the performance of layer recycling is task-dependent.
+We also wanted to test layer recycling in a different domain as one of the most important takeaways of the paper is that the performance of layer recycling is task-dependent.
 To this end, we set up an experiment with the code from the [Question Answering with Similarity Learning tutorial](https://quaterion.qdrant.tech/tutorials/nlp_tutorial.html).